sasadangelo/code4projects/_posts/2016-12-21-how-to-build-a-raspberry-media-center.md

 ### OSMC Pi Drive:

-~~OSMC Pi Drive is a complete solution to build a Media Center with Raspberry.
+<del>OSMC Pi Drive is a complete solution to build a Media Center with Raspberry.
 It provides the enclosure, a 384 Gb HDD, and cables.
 I discarded it because I already had the HDD.
 Moreover, 384 Gb is too low for a Media Center in my opinion.
 Today, for example, my media files go over this dimension.
 I think the best part of this solution is the enclosure but it is exactly the same you can buy on WDLabs.
-If you do not have an external HDD already and 384 GB are enough for you, then this solution could be right for you.~~
+If you do not have an external HDD already and 384 GB are enough for you, then this solution could be right for you.</del>

 This option is not available anymore because the OSMC team discontinued its production.

 ### Plusberry:

-~~[Plusberry](https://www.indiegogo.com/projects/plusberry-pi-media-box-running-on-raspberry-pi#/) is the best option today available on the web.
+<del>[Plusberry](https://www.indiegogo.com/projects/plusberry-pi-media-box-running-on-raspberry-pi#/) is the best option today available on the web.
 The solution provides 3A power supply with a Power HUB so you can connect several peripherals.
 There are two important drawbacks: it is expensive and there are shipping issues.
 In fact, there are a lot of negative comments on the Comment page.
 The cost would worth it, but I do not think it is wise to spend 64$ with the risk to not receive the enclosure.
-I am sure the solution is not a scam and the author will solve soon all the issues, in the meanwhile, I suggest to not buy it.~~
+I am sure the solution is not a scam and the author will solve soon all the issues, in the meanwhile, I suggest to not buy it.</del>

 Starting from May 1st Plusberry is not an option anymore.
 On April 30th the project was definitively shut down, here the announcement of the author: